The Host (The X-Files): Plot

-At Quantico, someone slips a newspaper article under Scully's door enabling her to identify the original body.
-Mulder and Scully meet at the processing plant and observe the Flukeman.
+At the FBI Academy, someone slips a newspaper article under Scully's door enabling her to identify the original body.
+Mulder and Scully meet at the processing plant and observe the "Flukeman".
 Skinner wants to prosecute the creature and subject it to a psychiatric evaluation, which Mulder thinks would be difficult.
-Skinner tells Mulder of Craig's death and admits that this would have been an X-file had they still been open.
-Mulder insists that the death could have been prevented if the X-files had remained open, but Skinner implies that the decision came from higher up the chain of command.
+Skinner tells Mulder of Craig's death and admits that this should have been an X-file.
+Mulder insists that Craig's death could have been prevented if the X-files had remained open, but Skinner implies that the decision came from higher up the chain of command.

-That night, while the unrestrained Flukeman is being transported by van, it kills the driver and escapes to a local campsite.
-It hides in a portable toilet, is soon suctioned into a septic truck, and is brought back to the processing plant.
+That night, as the Flukeman is being transported by van, it escapes its restraints and kills the driver.
+It hides in a portable toilet, is soon suctioned into a septic truck and is brought back to the sewage processing plant.
 Meanwhile, Mulder receives another call from the mysterious man, telling him that the X-files must be reopened.
-Scully tells Mulder that the flukeworm she discovered is a larva, attempting to reproduce.
-The Flukeman is spotted in a storm drain overflow.
-As Mulder and Charlie investigate, Charlie is pulled underwater by the Flukeman.
-Mulder saves him, apparently killing the Flukeman by slicing it in half with a sewer grate.
+Scully tells Mulder that the flukeworm she discovered is a larva, revealing that the Flukeman is capable of asexual reproduction.
+Meanwhile at the plant, the Flukeman is spotted in a storm drain overflow pipe, with Mulder realising it is using the drain to make an escape back to the ocean.
+Mulder and Ray then investigate the overflow pipe, but Ray is pulled underwater by the Flukeman.
+Mulder rescues him, bisecting the Flukeman at the waist with a sewer grate.

-Scully concludes her investigation, thinking that the creature was brought to the U.S. by a Russian freighter that was hauling salvage material from the Chernobyl disaster, and that the creature was created in a 'soup' of radioactive sewage.
-Elsewhere, the Flukeman's remains open its eyes.
+Scully concludes her investigation, hypothesising that the creature was brought to the U.S. by a Russian freighter that was hauling salvage material from the Chernobyl disaster, and that the creature was created in a "soup" of radioactive sewage.
+Elsewhere, in the drains beneath Newark, the Flukeman's eyes remain open.